-MINNESOTA HAS 50 locally governed Community Health Boards that oversee local health departments (LHDs).
-These Community Health Boards are organized into eight geographic regions, and they work in partnership with the MDH to fulfill the states public health responsibilities in ensuring that Minnesotans are healthy.
-Figure 4 presents the infant mortality rates for the eight regions.
+Minnesota has 50 locally governed Community Health Boards that oversee local health departments (LHDs).
+These Community Health Boards are organized into eight geographic regions, and they work in partnership with the MDH to fulfill the state's public health responsibilities in ensuring that Minnesotans are healthy.18 Figure 4 presents the infant mortality rates for the eight regions.
 The eight regions depicted in Figure 3 represent the mother's place of residence at the time she gave birth.

-Infant mortality rates vary across geographic regions, with rates ranging from as low as 4.1 infant deaths per 1,000 live births in the South Central part of the state to a high of 6.9 infant deaths per 1,000 live births in the Northwest.
+Infant mortality rates vary across geographic regions, with rates ranging from as low of 4.1 infant deaths per 1,000 live births in the South Central part of the state to a high of 6.9 infant deaths per 1,000 live births in the Northwest.
 The infant mortality rate in the Metro area - which comprises the seven metro counties of Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, and Washington - was 5.2 infant deaths per 1,000 live births, which was about the same as the rates for the Central, South East, and West Central regions of the state.

-FIGURE 4> Infant Mortality Rates by Geography: Minnesota
+Figure 4: Infant Mortality Rates by Geography, Minnesota, 2006-2010